-(Theater Family T07) Prerequisite: None.
+(Theater Family T07) Prerequisite: Audition and/or interview required.
 Laboratory, 9 hours.

-This course provides instruction and supervised student participation at an advanced level in the current rehearsals and performances of the Theater Department.
-Areas of involvement include lights, sound, props, wardrobe, acting, etc. Student must be available for performance schedules.
-Student must contact the department chair by the end of the first week of the semester for continued enrollment.
-For more information, contact the department chair.
+This course provides instruction and supervised student participation at an advanced level in the current rehearsals and performances of a Theater Department production.
+Areas of involvement include all roles needed to complete the rehearsal and performance process.
+Student must be available for technical rehearsals and performance dates.